PhenoApps/Intercross/docs/export.md

 /Intercross/crosses_export/
 ```

-You can access these files using any file manager app on your device or by connecting your device to a computer.
+These files can be accessed using a file manager app on your device or by connecting your device to a computer.

-## Importing Into Other Software

-Exported CSV files can be opened in:
-- Spreadsheet software (Excel, Google Sheets, etc.)
-- Statistical analysis programs
-- Database systems
-- Custom breeding management software